-As at the date of this statement, Newcrest's Board comprises nine Directors: two Executive Directors (the MD & CEO - Sandeep Biswas, and the Finance Director and Chief Financial Officer (FD & CFO) - Gerard Bond) and seven independent Non-Executive Directors.
+As at the date of this statement, Newcrest's Board comprises eight Directors: one Executive Director (the MD & CEO - Sandeep Biswas) and seven independent Non-Executive Directors.

-As part of ongoing Board renewal, Sally-Anne Layman was appointed as a Non-Executive Director with effect from 1 October 2020 to replace Xiaoling Liu who ceased on 11 November 2020.
-Jane McAloon was appointed as a Non-Executive Director with effect from 1 July 2021.
+As part of ongoing Board renewal, Jane McAloon was appointed as an independent Non-Executive Director with effect from 1 July 2021.
+She is a member of the Human Resources and Remuneration Committee and the Audit and Risk Committee.
+Philip Bainbridge was appointed as an independent Non-Executive Director and a member of the Safety and Sustainability Committee with effect from 1 April 2022.